InteractComp: Evaluating Search Agents With Ambiguous Queries: Related Work

-\textbf{Interaction Benchmarks and Agents.} Complementary to search benchmarks, recent work evaluates agents' interaction capabilities.
+\textbf{Interaction Benchmarks and Agents.} Prior work has extensively studied ambiguity and clarification in open-domain question answering and information seeking.
+AmbigQA~\citep{min2020ambigqa} constructs disambiguated question-answer pairs for ambiguous open-domain questions; ~\citet{yu2020interactive} formulates question asking as uncertainty reduction; \citet{aliannejadi2019asking} studies clarifying questions in open-domain information-seeking conversations; and \citet{stelmakh2022asqa} further investigates ambiguity in open-domain QA.
+Complementary to search benchmarks, recent work evaluates agents' interaction capabilities in more dynamic settings.
 SWEET-RL~\citep{zhou2025sweet} proposes ColBench for multi-turn collaborative reasoning with RL-based credit assignment across turns.
 UserBench~\citep{qian2025userbench} and UserRL~\citep{qian2025userrl} create gym environments for training agents on user-centric tasks where goals are underspecified and preferences emerge incrementally.
 IN3~\citep{qian2024tell} and Tau-Bench~\citep{yao2024tau} evaluate implicit intention understanding and tool-agent-user interaction respectively.
 These benchmarks collectively reveal that current models struggle with proactive clarification and user alignment—for instance, agents uncover fewer than 30\% of user preferences through active questioning in UserBench.